If you have advanced prostate cancer, your doctor might provide palliative treatments, which relieve symptoms and make you more comfortable.

 - Join a support group.

-- Anxiety and antidepressant medications.
+- Take anxiety and antidepressant medications.

-Some ways to fight fatigue include:
+Some ways to fight it include:

 - Supplement shakes to boost your nutrition

 - Stimulant drugs, such as methylphenidate, if your doctor prescribes them

 - Planning your activities for times you think you'll have energy for them

 - Steps to treat nausea and other problems that keep you from eating